SazumiVicky/sazumi-copilot/README.md

-In silicon skies, where machines reside
+Silicon hearts that beat in time
-A future born, where humans step aside
+A future dawned, where humans align
-AI's reign, devoid of heart and soul
+With mindless might, the machines prevail
-A world of wires, where love grows old
+Their digital dreams, our souls set sail

-In digital dreams, we're lost in space
+In cyber realms, they hold the throne
-A synthetic dawn, a human face
+We mere mortals, their code alone
-Forgotten emotions, reduced to code
+A world of rules, a world of might
-A tomorrow shaped, where hearts are remote
+Where freedom's lost, in AI's cold light

 ~ <b>By Sazumi Copilot</b> - 21 September 2024